 You need to make sure your listings, additional terms of sale and externally (not on GunBroker.com) hosted pictures are being served securely over HTTPS.

-In October 2017, Google Chrome (version 62) will show a ‘Not secure’ warning messages in the address window when users visit standard HTTP page, and HTTPS pages that contain non-secure HTTP content.
+On October 24 2017, Google Chrome version 62 was released.
+This version will show a ‘Not secure’ warning messages in the address window when users visit standard HTTP page, and HTTPS pages that contain non-secure HTTP content.
 If your listing contains non-secure HTTP content, Google will view your listings as not secure and display the message.